jomapps/broadstreet-campaigns/docs/feature/theme.md

 3. **View theme associations** through badges on all zone cards
 4. **Clone themes** to quickly create similar zone groupings
 5. **Search and filter themes** for easy management
+6. **Select themes for zone filtering** using the sidebar radio button interface
+7. **Filter zones by theme selection** with automatic zone selection and visual feedback

 All functionality respects the core constraint that only synced zones (those with Broadstreet IDs) can be added to themes, ensuring data integrity and proper campaign targeting.
+The recent updates have resolved critical filtering issues and enhanced the user experience with seamless theme-based zone management.